A Gutzwiller trace formula for stationary space-times: Wave-Trace on for stationary spacetimes

 Since the operator $e^{\mathrm{i}D_Z t}$ commutes with $\Box$ and continuously maps Cauchy surfaces to Cauchy surfaces it restricts to a strongly continuous one parameter group $U(t)$ on $\ker \Box$.
 Since $e^{\mathrm{i}D_Z t}$ commutes with $\Box$ is also commutes with $E_\mathrm{ret}, E_\mathrm{adv},$ and $E$.

 Recall that if $T$ is an operator acting on a Hilbert space then the property of $T$ being in the ideal of compact operators or in a Schatten ideal depends only on the topology of the Hilbert space and not on the inner product.
-Hence, the ideals of compact and trace-class operators on $\ker \Box$ are well-defined on $\ker \Box$.
+Hence, the ideals of compact and trace-class operators on $\ker \Box$ are well-defined on $\ker \Box$. \corri{In particular the notions of trace-class operators and their trace do not depend on a choice of Cauchy surface.}

 \begin{theo} Suppose that $\phi \in C^\infty_0(\R)$.
 Then the operator

 is trace-class, and its trace equals